Skip to Main Content

 Tips & Guidelines

-• Be consistent: Follow the same order across all records (e.g., Original language → English → Additional languages).
+• Be consistent: Follow the same order across all fields (e.g., Original language → English → Additional languages).
 Always list the original language first in the metadata ingestion sheet.

 • Preserve accuracy: Maintain diacritics and special characters (e.g., José Martí, not Jose Marti).